Golfer’s Elbow Treatment

 It’s that time of year again.
-The weather is starting to cool off, which means golf season is almost over.
+The weather is starting to cool off, which means golf season is almost over and golfers elbow is starting to flourish!
 Many people are going to squeeze a few more rounds in before putting the clubs away for the winter.
 They’ll battle through the aches and pains that have developed from swinging the clubs all summer.
 Having elbow pain?
 Our Oakville chiropractor treats elbow injuries frequently, and golf can be very hard on the elbows!
 If you’ve just started experiencing elbow pain, or have been fighting through elbow pain for a while, it’s time to get treatment from our Oakville chiropractic clinic.
+Most tennis elbow treatment includes IFC, Instrument Assisted Soft Tissue Therapy and Shockwave Therapy.
+If you are suffering from wrist pain more than elbow pain, check out our carpal tunnel treatment options in Oakville.

 Golfer’s elbow is the not-so-distant cousin of tennis elbow.
 Same type of injury, they just occur on the opposite sides of the elbow.
 Golfer’s elbow, or medial epicondylitis, is a repetitive strain injury that occurs on the inside aspect of the elbow.
 Activities that require repetitive flexion of the wrist and fingers can cause Golfer’s elbow.
 Despite the name, this condition can be caused by many activities other than golf.
 Sport like tennis, baseball and bowling can lead to medial elbow pain.
 Activities like painting, raking or using tools can also cause this problem!
 For the most part, our muscles are pretty resilient and were built to handle stress.
 However, repetitive movements without ample time for rest and recovery can lead to muscle strains and tendonitis.